 The narrative is the applicant's opportunity to provide a comprehensive description of the proposed project.
 Be clear, precise and adhere to the following required structure.
-(A total of 80 points are available in the Narrative section, with an additional 10 possible bonus points)
+(A total of 80 points are available in the Narrative section.)

 Elements of Proposal Narrative